openhab/openhab-docs/installation/nginx.md

 	listen                          443 ssl;
 ```

-After restarting NGINX service, you will be using a valid HTTPS certificate, you can check by going to https://mydomain_or_myip and confirming with your browser that you have a valid certificate. **These certificates expire within a few months** so it is important to run the updater in a cron expression (and also restart NGINX) as explained in the Certbot setup instructions.
+After restarting NGINX service, you will be using a valid HTTPS certificate.
+You can check by going to https://mydomain_or_myip and confirming with your browser that you have a valid certificate.
+**These certificates expire within a few months** so it is important to run the updater in a cron expression (and also restart NGINX) as explained in the Certbot setup instructions.
 If you want to keep hold of a HTTP server for some reason, just add `listen 80;` and remove the Strict-Transport-Security line.

 ### Redirecting HTTP Traffic to HTTPS

 You may want to redirect all HTTP traffic to HTTPS, you can do this by adding the following to the NGINX configuration.
 This will essentially replace the HTTP url with the HTTPS version!

 ```nginx
 server {